fourwallsstudio/Selector/docs/README.md

 ### Phase 2: Shows Model, API, and components (2 days)

-**Objective:** Shows can be created, read, edited and destroyed through the API.
+**Objective:** Shows can be created, played, edited and destroyed through the API.

 ### Phase 3: Show Playback (1 day)